Alleged deserter arrives in Japan

-The U.S. Ambassador to Japan, Howard Baker, said that Washington would not seek immediate custody of Jenkins and would allow doctors to treat him first.
+The U.S. Ambassador to Japan, Howard Baker, indicated Saturday that Washington would not seek immediate custody of Jenkins and would allow doctors to treat him first.

 Soga was kidnapped by North Korean spies in 1978 and taken from Japan to the communist state.
 She was one of at least 15 Japanese citizens grabbed to help train North Korean spies.

 Fourteen years ago, she met and married Jenkins in North Korea.

 After his 1965 disappearance, Jenkins appeared in propaganda films and lived in North Korea for nearly four decades.

 In 2002, Soga returned to her homeland as part of a program to improve bilateral relations between Japan and North Korea.